Elias and Julia Joseph, Part One

 It was easy to figure it out.
 The main entrance is at the bottom of the tower that also houses the stairs to the other floors.
 The door was missing, but the opening remained; the landing was there, but the steps on which he was standing were gone.
 I placed the photo on the ground and positioned myself so that it appeared I was right at the spot where Lewis Hine would have been standing; then I took the picture, as if young Batise were staring at my camera.
 Mission accomplished, but what about the boy?
 Who was he?
 And who was the unnamed sister?

 Batise, the first name that Hine gave him, showed up in the census a few times, mostly accompanied by French-looking surnames, none in Winchendon.
-But there were 15 Josephs in Winchendon in the 1910 census, among five households, all of them listed as natives of Syria (actually Lebanon).
+But there were 15 Josephs in Winchendon in the 1910 census, among five households, all of them listed as natives of Syria (they were actually Lebanese).
 One was a large family with a boy listed as Batrie Joseph, born in 1899, which would have made him the right age.
 His parents were Nagner and Conote Joseph.
 In the 1920 census, I found what was obviously the same family, but in Fitchburg, Massachusetts, which is about 20 miles from Winchendon.
 This time, the parents’ names were spelled Nashner and Bount (later confirmed as Nashim and Bonout), but most of the children had the same names as in 1910, except for the boy born in 1899.
 This time, he was listed as Elsie.

 It was on my second visit that I met Catherine Joseph Drudi, the proprietor of Winchendon’s legendary Joseph’s Store, a small variety store which looks like it could have been there when Lewis Hine snuck into town with his camera and notebook more than 97 years ago.
 It was there, in fact, though not quite in the same spot.
 Catherine, who has since become my best source for Winchendon history, said she was related to this Joseph family, but she didn’t remember anyone named Batise.
 She thought he looked like either Herbert or Louis Joseph, but when I later found their death records, I ruled them out because they would have been either too old or too young.
 But Catherine also identified the unnamed sister as Julia, which would prove to be correct.